Is it normal to not sleep well after quitting weed?

 For a detailed progression view, read the quit weed timeline and compare where you are now instead of judging your progress from one rough night.

-If you want a dedicated timeline page focused only on insomnia duration, see the weed insomnia how long guide.
+If you want a dedicated timeline page focused only on insomnia duration, see how long weed insomnia lasts.

 It also helps to understand brain recovery after quitting weed, because sleep and cognitive recovery usually improve together.